-Yes, our milk is pasteurized via HTST method (180 degrees / 30 seconds).
-In fact, true yogurt can only be made with milk that has been heated to a high temperature, by breaking down the proteins and then "reassembling" them into the the semi-solid product we call yogurt.
+Yes, our milk is pasteurized via HTST (High Temperature Short Time) method (180 degrees / 30 seconds).
+In fact, true yogurt can only be made with milk that has been heated to a high temperature, by breaking down proteins and then "reassembling" into the semi-solid product we call yogurt.

 Are there any allergens in your yogurt or manufactured in your facility?

-Our manufacturing plant is a dedicated dairy processing facility and is free of the following common food allergens: soy, nuts, tree nuts, peanuts, gluten, and shellfish.
+Our manufacturing plan is a dedicated dairy processing facility and is free of the following common food allergens: soy, nuts, tree nuts, peanuts, gluten, shellfish, and eggs.

 Are you Kosher?